Tahkyon/owebpp/README.md

 ## Linux

 While we use cmake to allow for cross platform build, the only platform that has been tested currently is *g++ 11.4.0 on Ubuntu 22.04.2*.
-The project also requires support for c++20.
-The following commands allow to build/deploy the library as well as the code generator.
 Examples require additionnal configuration.

 ```sh
 sudo apt install cmake g++ git libpcre3-dev libpcre++-dev zlib1g-dev